rrnyquist/ebenezer/_Scripture/ESV/44_Acts.md

 But striking a reef, they ran the vessel aground.
 The bow stuck and remained immovable, and the stern was being broken up by the surf. ^2741

-The soldiers ’ plan was to kill the prisoners, lest any should swim away and escape. ^2742
+The soldiers' plan was to kill the prisoners, lest any should swim away and escape. ^2742

 But the centurion, wishing to save Paul, kept them from carrying out their plan.
 He ordered those who could swim to jump overboard first and make for the land, ^2743

 and the rest on planks or on pieces of the ship.
 And so it was that all were brought safely to land. ^2744

 After we were brought safely through, we then learned that the island was called Malta. ^2801